iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 * Array can be used as a map that maps the indices of an element to any value correlates to the index.

 * An array implemented median seeker in python is provided in `./problems/Fraudulant Activity Notifications`

+* The ultimate problem that is related to the Frequencies Mapping is the `./problems/Reverse Shuffle Merge`, this is the challenge the lead to the development of a: "Sorted, Iterable, Multi-Set" for the problem, which is essential when it comes to solving the problem efficiently, because when the set of alphebet is small, and repeatitions of elements are involved, then it will be very slow to use a list to manipulate some of the underlying machenics, but with a multi-set, it will be a different story.

 ## Set, Map Related